We will reply to your message within an hour.

 Also known as wafer ball valves, these combine the slim body of a butterfly valve with the high flow rates of a flanged ball valve.
 Bolt these valves to ANSI flanges—they meet ASME standards for dimensions, material, and pressure-temperature rating.
 Use with water, oil, air, steam and inert gas such as helium.

-For more durability than plastic valves, these are made of metal.
+Made of metal, these valves are more durable than plastic valves and withstand higher temperatures.
 A compression sleeve bites into tubing as you tighten the nut, forming a strong seal.
-Use these valves with water, oil, air, inert gas, and steam.

 For quick and easy access to your line, these valves attach to pipe with a clamp that fits around their grooved ends.
 They’re also known as Victaulic valves.